learn-co-curriculum/java-mod-5-sql-intro-table-relations/README.md

 the way to relate multiple tables is by using **foreign keys**, so once you are comfortable with this concept, you'll be well on your way to mastering relational databases.

+- If the relationship is one-to-many, add a foreign key attribute to the table on the "many" side of the relationship.
+  - A department has many employees.
+An employee works for one department.
+Add the foreign key `department_id` in the `employee` table.
+- If the relationship is many-to-many, create a new table with the primary keys of each entity's table.
+  - A book has many authors.
+An author writes many books.
+Add a new table `book_author` with a composite primary key (book_id, author_id), with each id being a foreign key to the corresponding table.
+- If the relationship is one-to-one, add a unique foreign key attribute in the table that represents the optional attributes.
+  - Some pets are fish.
+A fish has physiology attributes.
+Add unique foreign key `fish_id` in the `fish_physiology` table.

 ***